How to Cook Like a Chef

 The reason gourmet meals taste so delicious isn’t just due to the chef’s skills — superior quality, fresh perfectly ripe ingredients influence a dish’s flavor, texture and appearance.
 You’ve surely heard the phrase “farm-to-table,” which technically means the food hasn’t passed through a store before being prepared.
 The phrase is often misused, but you can replicate the idea by buying produce from farmer’s markets.
 It’s usually fresher and more affordable than supermarkets and gourmet grocers.

 Knowing which fruits and vegetables are in season is necessary because this is when they are freshest and most flavorful.
 Yes, it’s nice to be able to eat cantaloupe or corn in February, but they will have traveled long distances and lack flavor.
 If you’ve ever wondered why sweet potatoes are featured in fall dishes and citrus tastes sweeter in winter than summer, it’s due to seasonality.
-The USDA provides a helpful guide to seasonal produce.
+The USDA provides a helpful guide to seasonal produce, while this F.N.
+Sharp guide breaks everything down by category.

 Your senses of smell, vision and touch are your indispensable guides when choosing fresh ingredients.
 Produce such as asparagus, broccoli, beets, celery, green beans, leeks and scallions should feel firm.
 Pineapples and melons should smell slightly sweet and give a little when gently squeezed.
 Leafy greens such as kale and spinach should be dark green and sturdy.
 Check the underside of mushrooms and inspect the gills to make sure they are light-colored and closed.

-This post from FamilyCircle.com provides a nice list of what to look for when buying produce.
 Knowing how to store produce is also important to maintaining its flavor.
 For example, asparagus doesn’t keep long, but it will last a bit longer if you store its cut ends in water.
-Real Simple has a useful list for storing produce.

 Know Your Meats